KD131/soft-sem2-testing-sp2/README.md

 > Identify the types of testing you would perform on a computer mouse, to make sure that it is of the highest quality.

+I'm interpreting this as meaning the physical, peripheral device.
+Many tests can be applied to every button and whatnot on the mouse.

+I'm not 100% what category of test some of these would fall under.
+Some of it is just verifying some kind of measurement.

+- **Unit test**: Switches can trigger.
+- **Integration test**: Pressing mouse buttons actually trigger the switches.
+- Consistent and right amount of pressure to click, drag, and release.
+- **Stress test**: Make sure it can withstand millions of clicks for a long lifetime.
+  - (make sure the micro-switches aren't some cheap, Chinese crap, **Logitech**)
+- **Usability**: Ergonomics, comfort, and loudness.
+- Loudness can also be quantified with decibels and tested/regulated that way.
+- Correct weight.
+- Drag/friction on teflon feet.
+- **Stress test**: Durability of feet.
+- **Stress test**: Cable fraying.
+- **Unit test**: Accuracy of laser/optical sensor.
+  - Frequency
+  - Wavelength
+  - Poll rate
+  - Lift height
+- Make sure the laser isn't strong enough to cause eye injury.
+- Make sure old mouse ball is returned to museum when you're done playing with it.

 ### 1.2.
 Catastrophic Failure

 > Find a story where a software system defect had a bad outcome.
 Describe what happened.
 Can you identify a test that would have prevented it?